hazelcast/hazelcast-platform-training/Lab6.md

 ```

 ## Objectives
-* For each symbol, compute the trading volume (i.e. sum of quantity) in three second windows.
+* For each symbol, compute the trading volume (i.e. sum of quantity) in three second windows
 * Extend the example to emit interim results
-*

 > __NOTE:__
 >
 > if you are having trouble, we provide an example solution in the `Solutions`